 The base DN of LDAP, from where all users and groups can be reached.
 You may enter multiple base DNs, one per line.
 Base DNs for users and groups can be set in the Advanced tab.
-This field is mandatory. ownCloud attempts to determine the Base DN according to the provided User DN or the provided Host, and you must enter it manually if ownCloud does not detect it.
+You can either enter this value manually, or click btn:[Detect Base DN] to have ownCloud attempt to determine the value.

-dc=my-company,dc=com
+• dc=my-company,dc=com